-Inheritance Tax Alien To Democratic Values, Indian Ethos: Dr Jitendra
+Inheritance Tax alien to democratic values, Indian ethos: Dr Jitendra

 Dr Jitendra Singh said, development under Prime Minister Modi is inclusive in all parts of the country and his leadership has given a change to the mindset of people.
 Now policies are made by keeping in mind ‘Antodaya’ that is to reach those who need it the most and not on the basis of caste, creed or religion.

-Speaking on the local self-governance under 73rd and 74th Amendment of the Constitution, Dr Jitendra Singh said, this government operatinalized district councils and empowered Panchayats earmarking true sense of democracy in J&K.
+Speaking on the local self-governance under 73rd and 74th Amendment of the Constitution, Dr Jitendra Singh said, this Government operationalized district councils and empowered Panchayats earmarking true sense of democracy in J&K.

 Dr Jitendra Singh said that the Indian Institute of Astro-physics Bengaluru under his Ministry had played a key role in contributing the Surya-Tilak of Lord Ram in Ayodhya on the occasion of Ram Navmi.